cayton10/AdvWeb/CSG+/README.md

 ```bash
 npm install --save react-router-dom
 ```
+### Course Detail Routing
+Going to need to go into more detail on how to correctly route the content for this from the table view of course offerings.
+I can't figure out where I'm going wrong with it.
+Tried <Redirect> but that didn't work.

 ## Components
 Base components built for the theme generally just output the HTML required to give the site structure.
 These components are also the primary components used for routing between each required 'page' on CSG+.